a0x8o/flink/docs/dev/connectors/kafka.md

 Flink's Kafka connectors provide some metrics through Flink's [metrics system]({{ site.baseurl }}/monitoring/metrics.html) to analyze the behavior of the connector.
 The producers export Kafka's internal metrics through Flink's metric system for all supported versions.
-The consumers export all metrics starting from Kafka version 0.9.
+The consumers export all metrics starting from Kafka version 0.10.
 The Kafka documentation lists all exported metrics in its [documentation](http://kafka.apache.org/documentation/#selector_monitoring).

 In addition to these metrics, all consumers expose the `current-offsets` and `committed-offsets` for each topic partition.
 The `current-offsets` refers to the current offset in the partition.
 This refers to the offset of the last element that we retrieved and emitted successfully.
 The `committed-offsets` is the last committed offset.

-The Kafka Consumers in Flink commit the offsets back to Zookeeper (Kafka 0.8) or the Kafka brokers (Kafka 0.9+).
+The Kafka Consumers in Flink commit the offsets back to the Kafka brokers (Kafka 0.10+).
 If checkpointing is disabled, offsets are committed periodically.
 With checkpointing, the commit happens once all operators in the streaming topology have confirmed that they've created a checkpoint of their state.
 This provides users with at-least-once semantics for the offsets committed to Zookeeper or the broker.
 For offsets checkpointed to Flink, the system